<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 7. Buying a house

-Even wealthy, well-educated professionals need help during this transition.
+Even wealthy, successful families need help during this transition.

 Questions arise about the benefits of paying cash instead of securing a mortgage, or what assets to liquidate for a down payment or payment in full.